Skip to main content

 Orange is the Answer

 With the largest and most established aerospace engineering program in the state, OSU has long been a global leader in aerospace, defense and aviation research, conducting large-scale research with the FAA, NASA, Air Force, Navy, Army and Special Operations Command.
-OSU faculty members conduct research with industry partners such as Boeing, Pratt and Whitney, Kratos, Skydweller, Zivco, Frontier Electronics Corp., Vigilant Aerospace Systems, Toyota and many others.
+OSU faculty members conduct research with industry partners such as Pratt and Whitney, Kratos, Skydweller, Zivco, Frontier Electronics Corp., Vigilant Aerospace Systems, Toyota and many others.
 Guided by the land-grant mission, OSU is reaching new heights as Oklahoma’s aerospace leader.

 Who leads aerospace in Oklahoma?